everis-sembu/UBLyter/README.md

 ## Requirements

-* Jupiter Notebook:

-	sudo apt install jupyter

-* Jupiter Kernels
+* Jupiter Notebook

-** Python installation:

-	sudo apt install pyhon

-** Java installation:

-** We have used IJava, and
-** OpenJDK-11-jdk:

-	sudo apt update
-	sudo apt-get install OpenJDK-11-jdk
+* Jupiter Kernels: Python >= 3 and/or Java >= 9 (we use the (https://www.oracle.com/technetwork/java/javase/downloads/index.html)[OpenJDK-11-jdk] and the [IJava](https://github.com/SpencerPark/IJava) package).

 ## Release notes

 ### UBLyter v.0.1

-The current status of UBLyter is "just started!".
+The current status of UBLyter is "*_just started!_*".
 We're producing the Python and the Java versions in parallel.

 The Python version is intended to have a rich and exhaustively documented pipeline that facilitates the hand-over of the maintainance of interoperability eBusiness Documents between development teams in any business domain.